jeffscyberjournal/CTFbin/Internal.md

 - Start the netcat listener set to port for reverse shell just placed in Theme Function section.
 - Select update file on the php code replaced and you should connect reverse shell to listener.

+## My mistake I should have considered about the reverse shell:
+- I often forget to use the additional steps that make a reverse shell much easier to work with.
+Without them, you end up dealing with problems like no arrow keys, no command history, no Ctrl+R search, broken backspace, or the shell skipping lines.
+Using something like rlwrap nc -lnvp 4444 fixes this by adding proper line editing and better copy‑and‑paste behaviour.

+- Another issue is that a raw reverse shell is not a TTY.
+That means no job control, no interactive programs like nano, top, or su, no proper signal handling, and no terminal features.
+Spawning a PTY — for example with python3 -c 'import pty; pty.spawn("/bin/bash")' — gives the remote side a pseudo‑terminal, which fixes most of these problems.
+It prevents Ctrl+C from accidentally closing the shell, allows Ctrl+Z to background the session, restores tab completion and arrow keys, provides a proper prompt instead of blank lines, and enables interactive tools.

+- The step that almost always fails for me is the terminal fix after suspending the shell: stty raw -echo
+This tells the local terminal to stop interpreting characters, pass everything directly to the remote PTY, and avoid echoing characters twice.

 ```
 root@ip-10-48-100-246:~/Desktop# nc -lnvp 4444
 Listening on 0.0.0.0 4444